-Remember, upgrading your home or living space with a little more warmth, coziness, and ambiance is not an easy task — especially with safety as the top priority.
-Each room comes with its own set of challenges when trying to integrate electric heaters or a heat source.
+Remember, upgrading your home or living space with a little more warmth, coziness, and ambiance is not easy, especially with safety as the top priority.
+Each room has its own challenges when integrating electric heaters or a heat source.

 Electrical failures or malfunctions were the second leading cause of U.S. home fires in 2012-2016 (behind fires caused by unattended equipment), accounting for 13% of home structure fires.